-As a contractor you may review your finances fairly often and look at your current and projected earnings to enable you to set effective budgets, for you personally and for your business moving forwards.
+As a contractor, you may review your finances fairly often and look at your current and projected earnings to enable you to set effective budgets, for you personally and for your business moving forward.
 This allows you to set future personal and financial goals, which could centre on retiring early to planning that big holiday away with your family.

 These plans and your current lifestyle are supported by you continuing to work and generating a regular income.
-But what happens if you are unable to work due to illness?
+But what happens if you’re unable to work due to illness?
 Your level of income may well fall and your financial plans for the future may be compromised.